Acute lymphoblastic leukaemia risks and causes

 You may read in the press from time to time that some people are concerned about power lines and risk of cancer.
 Power lines produce high levels of 'low frequency electromagnetic radiation' (EMR).

 Although some studies seem to suggest that exposure to very high levels of EMR could increase childhood leukaemia risk, the findings are not very clear.
 We don’t really know if the childhood leukaemia in these studies was actually caused by low frequency EMR.
 It could be due to some other common factors, or even chance.
 Scientists agree that we need more research before we can say for sure one way or the other.
-Fewer than 1 in 25 UK children are exposed to these high levels.
-Even if EMR is linked to childhood leukaemia, in the UK only 1 in 100 cases (at most) are likely to be caused by it.

 Some studies show that people who are very overweight (obese) have a slightly higher risk of leukaemia than people with a normal bodyweight.